shusakai/skny/README.rst

 2. "Single tumor microenvironment analysis" with bulk gene expression within each contour.

-Also, AnnData object-based programming makes it compatible with scanpy, squidpy and stlearn.
+Also, AnnData object-based programming makes it compatible with `scanpy`_, squidpy and stlearn.

 Tutorials